Child Custody Classic Midwestern Values Meet the Strength of Law

 What if My Child's Other Parent Wants to Move?

-If the parent with the most physical custody (custodial parent) wishes to move more than 75 miles away from the other parent, they must file for a move-away relocation order.
+If the parent with the most physical custody (custodial parent) wishes to move more than 75 miles away from the other parent in Oklahoma City, they must file for a move-away relocation order.

-• Typically, move-away orders can succeed when the custodial parent has a substantial reason that benefits their child.
+• Typically, move-away orders can succeed when the custodial parent has a substantial reason that benefits their children.

 Oklahoma Legal Custody Considerations